 - 4. To position the light bar in place is a two person job.
-With a second person, position the light bar over the bolt holes on the windshield frame.
-The light bar should be approximately 1/2" to 3/4" wider than the windshield frame, this is normal. - 5.
-Thread the new bolts in a few (3-5) turns by hand on one side only, do not tighten down. - 6.
-Compress the light bar on the other side to allow the bolts to get close enough to engage, this should take some minor pushing force.
+Using a team lift, position the light bar over the bolt holes on the windshield frame.
+The light bar may be approximately 1/2" wider than the windshield frame, this is normal. - 5.
+Thread the new bolts in a few (3-5) turns by hand on one side only, do not tighten down. - Compress the light bar on the other side to allow the bolts to get close enough to engage, this should take some minor pushing force.
 Thread the new bolts in a few (3-5) turns on this side. - 7.
 Tighten down the bolts on both sides, alternating per side as you tighten.
 Fully tighten the bolts, but do not overtighten.